rclone/rclone/docs/content/docs.md

 ### --multi-thread-chunk-size=SizeSuffix ###

-Normally the chunk size for multi thread copies is set by the backend.
+Normally the chunk size for multi thread transfers is set by the backend.
 However some backends such as `local` and `smb` (which implement `OpenWriterAt` but not `OpenChunkWriter`) don't have a natural chunk size.

 In this case the value of this option is used (default 64Mi).

 ### --multi-thread-cutoff=SIZE ###

-When transferring files to capable backends above this size, rclone will use multiple threads to download the file (default 256M).
+When transferring files above SIZE to capable backends, rclone will use multiple threads to transfer the file (default 256M).

 Capable backends are marked in the [overview](/overview/#optional-features) as `MultithreadUpload`.
-(They need to implement either `OpenWriterAt` or `OpenChunkedWriter`).
-These include include, `local`, `s3`, `azureblob`, `b2` and `smb`.
+(They need to implement either the `OpenWriterAt` or `OpenChunkedWriter` internal interfaces).
+These include include, `local`, `s3`, `azureblob`, `b2`, `oracleobjectstorage` and `smb` at the time of writing.

 On the local disk, rclone preallocates the file (using `fallocate(FALLOC_FL_KEEP_SIZE)` on unix or `NTSetInformationFile` on